VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 2. Direct mode
 3. Allocation mode

 Each way provides advantagens and disadvantages and you should pick the one that is the most comfortable for you.

 When using the modes, MaxTile provides you a few shared routines that you can use.
 For details, see the API section.

+> :warning: **IMPORTANT**
+> Direct mode and Allocation mode requires XY registers to be 16-bit.
+> Caution when doing indexes calculation using the A register, specially in A 8-bit mode
+> Remember that the high byte is passed to XY registers regardless if A is 8-bit or 16-bit mode.

 ### Legacy mode